Silence

 Fierce winds blow in all directions, but our hair and clothes barely move.

-But there is no shock and no discomfort.
+Lightning flashes all around us, and strikes us again, and again, but there is no shock and no discomfort.

 The wind holds us steady in the air.

-And below us is a large bright passageway that leads into the mountain.
+Above us is the bright crystal roof of the Watchtower, and below us is a large bright passageway that leads into the mountain.

-“You hurt Tzina on purpose, I scream at him!”
+“You hurt Tzina on purpose,” I scream at him!

-“No,” he screams back.
+“No,” he yells back.

 “It was an accident.”